sabaldahal/yolo-like/README.md

 │   ├── test/
 │   |   ├── images/
 │   |   ├── labels/
+│   ├── val/
+│   |   ├── images/
+│   |   ├── labels/

 ```
 Dataset used for this project:
 `https://www.kaggle.com/datasets/ravirajsinh45/crop-and-weed-detection-data-with-bounding-boxes`

-This dataset can automatically be downloaded and split into train and test set by running the file `dataset_downloader.py`
+This dataset can automatically be downloaded and split into train, test and val set by running the file `dataset_downloader.py`

 ---